 There were multiple elements to the village.
 Obviously, it is known as a whisky distillery but silk and cotton shoals and fabrics were the prominent product being offered as I walked the streets.
 Small jewelry and trinket stands broke up the repetition of the weaving vendors.

 The other unexpected facet of the Whisky Village was found in the center of the village.
-Several beautifully decorated temples, shrines and relics painted the central square with a vibrancy that wasn’t found elsewhere in the relatively poor area.
+Several beautifully decorated temples, shrines, and relics painted the central square with a vibrancy that wasn’t found elsewhere in the relatively poor area.
+You can quickly see why a visit to the Whisky Village definitely needs to be on your Laos bucket list.

 HOW ARE THEY MAKING THE STUFF?